 This is because…

-It is generally frowned upon to breed two Scottish Fold cats that both have the “folded” trait because this can lead to some increased risks for hereditary conditions which we will discuss later.
+Bering two Scottish Fold cats with the “folded” trait are generally frowned upon because this can lead to increased risks for hereditary conditions, which we will discuss later.

 Care and maintenance

 The Scottish fold cats need their coat brushed weekly to distribute the skin oils and help to rid excess hair that can cause furballs.
-Tangles can develop in the long-haired breed so be sure to brush a few times a week to avoid the tangles and the need for them to be cut out.
+Tangles can develop in the long-haired breed, so be sure to touch them a few times a week to avoid the traps and the need to be cut out.

 Sometimes these cats…

-The Scottish Fold’s ears need to be check regularly if dirty wipe out the same as you do with the eyes but using a mixture of cider vinegar and water half and half amounts.
+They can get build-up in the corner of their eyes, which can be wiped away with a warm cloth or cotton ball.
+Use a clean cotton ball each time to avoid spreading any infection.
+Additionally, the Scottish Fold’s ears need to be checked regularly.
+If dirty, wipe out the same as you do with the eyes but using a mixture of cider vinegar and water in half amounts.

-Scottish Folds have a tendency to show off a bit.
-You see, they love to pose and they have a habit of posing in the most unusual positions like sitting on the floor like a frog or sitting up high like a meerkat on patrol.
+Scottish Folds tend to show off a bit.
+They love to pose and have a habit of posing in the most unusual positions, like sitting on the floor like a frog or sitting up high like a meerkat on patrol.
+And while people tend to think the cat’s ears being folded are less mobile, this is incorrect.
+The cats use them to interact exceptionally well with their sweet little voice when hungry.

 They’re also…